bwoah-md/dotfiles/README.md

 # icy@dotfiles

-Personal configuration files for `icy`, maintained separately from the NixOS system configuration.
+Personal configuration files which are maintained separately from the NixOS system configuration.

 This repository contains the application-level configuration that lives under `~/.config`, along with `~/.zshrc`.